 30.2 The Contracting Parties recommit to the priority action established within the “Connecting Greater Mekong Sub-region Railways – Strategic Framework” for private sector involvement in the planning and development of the GMS railway network.

-30.3 Further provisions on the intervention of the private sector in the funding mechanisms shall be defined in Annex 16.
+30.3 Further provisions on the involvement of the private sector in the funding mechanisms shall be defined in a future dedicated Annex to be adopted by the Contracting Parties.

 Part V: Final Provisions